yfletberliac/rlss-2019/setup.md

 # Docker

-In this tutorial we will use [docker](https://www.docker.com/) containers to handle dependencies and run our code.
+In this tutorial we will use Docker containers to handle dependencies and run our code.
 Docker is a container which allows us to run our code in an encapsulated container.
 The language of choice will be python3.

-## 1. Installation of docker (all operating systems)
+## 1. Installation of Docker CE (all operating systems)

-Instructions for installing docker can be found [here](https://docs.docker.com/engine/installation/#installation), the instructions contains guides for most operating systems.
+Instructions for installing Docker CE can be found [here](https://docs.docker.com/engine/installation/#installation), the instructions contains guides for most operating systems.

 NOTE: on Windows, *Docker Desktop for Windows* is only available for Windows 10 Pro, Enterprise or Education.
 For the Home edition or previous versions, use [Docker Toolbox](https://docs.docker.com/toolbox/overview/) instead.